Pure Reason Revolution

-Pure Reason Revolution (PRR) is a British rock group formed at the University of Westminster in 2003.
+Pure Reason Revolution is a British rock group formed at the University of Westminster in 2003.
 Their music incorporates elements of progressive rock and electronic.
-Their music has been variously described as 'Astral Folk' and 'Progressive rock'.
 Members have a shared appreciation for the work of bands such as Pink Floyd, Porcupine Tree, Nirvana, Justice, Kraftwerk and Fleetwood Mac.

 History

 The Sunset Sound

-Pure Reason Revolution began life as a Reading group named The Sunset Sound, which featured the Courtney brothers, Chloë Alper and, for a short while, Jim Dobson.
+Pure Reason Revolution began as a band named The Sunset Sound in Reading, Berkshire, which featured the Courtney brothers, Chloë Alper and, for a short while, Jim Dobson.
 The Courtney brothers had previously played with pop punk guitar band Gel, which was scouted and signed by Seymour Stein, the founder of Sire.
 Alper used to front Period Pains, who scored a hit with an anti-Spice Girls song in 1997.

 The band was completed by Tom Leathes (vocals, guitar) and Bob Cooper (bass guitar).
 Debut single "Moving" picked up radio airplay on BBC Radio 1 (where the band was championed by alternative-music guru Steve Lamacq), XFM and LA's KROQ.